hari-rajan-2499/Responsive-card-slider/README.md

 # Responsive Card Slider with Swiper.js

-This repository contains a responsive card slider built using HTML, CSS, and JavaScript with the Swiper.js library.
+Developed a responsive card slider using HTML, CSS, and JavaScript with the Swiper.js library.
 It allows you to easily create and customize a card slider for displaying images or content in a responsive and user-friendly way.

 ## Demo